 Newbottle & Charlton CEVA Primary School seeks to create an environment that reflects our Christian ethos, providing safe, happy and challenging working conditions for all members of the school.
-This environment is exemplified by our school values and wheel with respect, perseverance, forgiveness, friendship and thankfulness at its hub.

 Religious Education Policy

 Introduction

 "Religious Education in a Church School should enable every child to flourish and to live life in all its fullness (John 10:10).
 It will help educate for dignity and respect encouraging all to live together.
 Such an approach is offered through a commitment to generous hospitality, being true to our underpinning faith, but with a deep respect for the integrity of other religious traditions (and worldviews) and for the religious freedom of each person".